 They concluded that the rest was due to higher temperatures.
 The temperatures increased evaporation from water and soil.
 The temperatures sucked more moisture from snow.
 And, they sent more water from plant leaves into the atmosphere.

-Martin Hoerling is a meteorologist.
-He works at the National Oceanic and Atmospheric Administration.
+Martin Hoerling is a meteorologist at the National Oceanic and Atmospheric Administration.
 He was not involved in the study.
 He questioned whether the temperature rise from 2000 to 2014 was entirely due to global warming.
 Some was likely caused by drought, he said.

 Udall said warming caused by climate change in this century will dwarf any warming caused by drought.
 He noted that during the 1953-1967 drought, the temperature was less than a half degree warmer than the historical average.
 That was compared with 1.6 degrees during the 2000-2014 period.